plotly/graphing-library-docs/_posts/plotly_js/fundamentals/plotly-js-3-changes/2024-10-09-plotly-js-3-changes.md

 The `bardir` attribute for setting the bar direction on bar charts has been removed.
 Use `orientation` instead.

-Here's an example using `bardir` to make the bars horizontal:
+Here's an example using `bardir` to make the bars horizontal, followed by the same example rewritten to use `orientation`:

 ```js
 var data = [{